tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-13-advice-early-in-career.md

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/advice_intro_journey.png" alt="" /><figcaption></figcaption></figure>

-As you begin, consider this question.
+To kick off the topic of this post, consider this question.
 You've just been assigned a new project, and you have to pick another tech writer to work on it with you.
 You have two choices:

-> Would you rather work with someone with 25 years of experience, or someone with 1 year of experience?
+> Would you rather work with someone with 25 years of experience, or someone with 2 years of experience?
 Does it matter?
 Why or why not?

-At these two extremes of the work experience spectrum, there are some common profiles you're no doubt familiar with.
-For the worker with 25 years of experience, he or she might be too set in their ways, unable to change, wed to specific tools, and often cynical and negative to the leadership around them.
+At these two extremes of the work experience spectrum, there are some common profiles/generalizations you're no doubt familiar with.
+For the worker with 25 years of experience, he or she might be too set in their ways, resistant to change, wed to specific tools, and often cynical and negative to the leadership around them.

 Opposite to this person is one with just a couple of years of experience.
-This person might be mostly reactive, waiting for someone to assign him tickets, to indicate the contact points, to spell out doc needs, and other details for the work.
+This person might be mostly reactive, waiting for someone to assign him tickets, indicate the contact points, spell out doc needs, and other details for the work.
+This person might require a lot of handholding and management.

 Of course, these profiles are extremes.
-I'm exaggerating the the behaviors a bit to make a point about patterns to avoid.
+And I'm exaggerating the the behaviors to make a point about patterns to avoid.
+If either generalization seems offensive, note that my larger goal is to explain how to avoid these extremes.
+Many people avoid them by implementing the advice I'll give in this post.

 To make this discussion more engaging, I've given these two profiles names: Jerry (left) and Jayden (right).

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/advice_jerry_jayden_small.png" alt="" /><figcaption></figcaption></figure>

-I'll focus my thoughts around how to avoid becoming Jerry and Jayden.

 ## Avoid becoming Jerry